Table of Contents:

 Most cat yoga classes are a joint effort between yoga instructors and local animal shelters and cat rescues.
 Cat yoga classes let participants meet and interact with sweet, adoptable cats in order to promote and increase cat adoptions.
-Have you been wanting to adopt another cat, or have a friend who is in the market?
-Why not take advantage of this cute and novel way to check out cats looking for their forever home?
+Have you been interested in adopting another cat or do you have a friend who is in the market?
+Why not take advantage of this cute and novel way to check out cats looking for their forever home.

 Even if you’re not interested in adopting a cat right now, most cat yoga classes are offered on a donation basis, with your donation directly benefiting the animal shelter.
 You get to do something charitable, play with sweet cats, and get a good yoga stretch in all at the same time.
-You can even promote the classes on your social media feeds, helping connect fellow yoga and cat lovers with a class, where they just might find the perfect new feline friend.
+You can even promote the classes on your social media accounts, helping connect fellow yoga and cat lovers with a class where they just might find the perfect feline friend.

 Cat Yoga is Good for Both Humans and Kitties

 Yoga is known to have many emotional and physical benefits for humans, including stimulating the natural release of feel-good hormones like endorphins, which naturally lower anxiety and promote a happy mood.
 While cats are unlikely to follow along for most of the yoga poses, they often surprise participants by taking the cue to stretch out their limbs and core, which is good for them in the same way it’s good for humans.
 Chances are that both human and feline participants will leave their cat yoga class with a renewed sense of calm and well-being.

 It’s good to know what you’re getting into before you show up to your first cat yoga class.
 If you are used to ultra quiet, meditative yoga classes, “meowga” will be a big change from the norm.
 Cat yoga is usually joyful, fun, and full of unexpected moments since cats are known for both their independence and their playfulness.